wp-plugins/wpfront-notification-bar/readme.txt

 == Frequently Asked Questions ==

-= I donít want the plugin to be displayed on ìwp-adminî, what should I do? =
+= I don‚Äôt want the plugin to be displayed on ‚Äúwp-admin‚Äù, what should I do? =

-Notification bar doesnít display on the wp-admin pages, except on the notification bar settings page.
+Notification bar doesn‚Äôt display on the wp-admin pages, except on the notification bar settings page.
 On the settings page it acts as a preview so that you can see the changes you make.

 == Screenshots ==